Attorneys Serving the Greater Boston Area

 Healthcare Proxies and Medical Directives

 This document designates who will make medical decisions for you in the event you are unconscious or mentally impaired, either temporarily or for an extended period of time.
-A properly drafted health care proxy will help avoid the need for a guardianship in the future.
+A properly drafted health care proxy will help avoid probate and the need for a guardianship in the future.
 Read more on Healthcare Proxies and Medical Directives.

 A Living Will is a written expression of your preferences as to how you want to be treated in certain medical conditions.
 It is typically a non-binding document.
 Living Wills are often used with a Healthcare Proxy but generally only used in the case of a terminal illness.
 Living wills are very different from last wills and testaments.
 They do not direct where your property goes.
 Read more about Living Wills.